-Con: More complex order fulfillment process
+Con: More complex order fulfilment process

-Fulfill a range of products with ShipBob
+Fulfil a range of products with ShipBob

 Our software gives you real-time inventory tracking at the SKU level so you can see how each SKU is performing.
 This allows you to perform SKU analysis to see how many units were sold and how this compares to a previous period.
 You can also view data such as the days of inventory left and the expected stockout data so you can adjust your inventory planning accordingly.